Sulam: History

-Overview

 The village is situated on and around an archaeological tell (mound) and developed around the spring.
 The core of the village has been repeatedly destroyed and rebuilt.

-Settlement periods

 Various archaeological digs undertaken in Sulam have brought to light pottery and other remains from the Early and Middle Bronze Age, the Iron Age, and most of the following periods: Hellenistic (feebly represented), Roman, Byzantine, Early Muslim (findings from the 7th–10th centuries), Crusader, Mamluk, and Ottoman (17th–19th c. findings).
 A hiatus in settlement between the 13th and 19th centuries was observed in one specific area of the tell north of the spring.
 Collapsed masonry from the end of the Crusader and beginning of the Mamluk period in the 13th century was documented on the tell.

 In December 2006, a trial excavation was undertaken on the southern slope of the tell, near the spring in the centre of the village, exposing four layers dated to the Early Islamic, Crusader, Mamluk and Ottoman periods.
 It uncovered potsherds from the Roman (3rd century), Byzantine, and Early Muslim periods, as well as various finds from the Crusader (12th century), Mamluk (13th–15th centuries), and Ottoman (17th–19th centuries) periods.

 Another excavation, undertaken on the main street of the village and north of the spring at the end of 2007, uncovered building remains from the Early Islamic period (8th–10th centuries) and the late Ottoman period (19th century), as well as a burnt layer from the end of the Crusader and beginning of the Mamluk periods (12th–13th centuries).
 It also revealed potsherds from the Iron Age, Hellenistic, Byzantine and Roman periods.

 Remains discovered in the village include hiding complexes, tombs, and a church.

-Bronze Age
+Metal ages

 A 2004 salvage excavation exposed Early Bronze Age remains including part of a stone building and potsherds, covered by Roman-period strata.
 Potsherds from the Middle Bronze Age were unearthed at a 2007 trial excavation.

 In the Amarna letters, 14th century BCE clay tablets written in the cuneiform script of the Akkadian language, the village is listed under its ancient name of Shunama, as one of several cities conquered by the Canaanite warlord Lab'ayu in the Dothan Valley and southern Jezreel Valley.

-Iron Age

 A 2007 excavation discovered potsherds from the Iron Age.

-Roman and Early Byzantine periods
+Roman and Byzantine empires

 Mentioned by the name Sulem in 4th century CE works, such as the Onomasticon of Eusebius, and by Jerome, both authors situate it 5 Roman miles from Tabor.

 A 2004 salvage excavation unearthed Roman period remains including potsherds, coins, animal bones, and marble fragments.
 3rd-century potsherds were uncovered in the 2006 trial dig.